 Below, we report the results of the most relevant or influential scenario analyses.
-Results from the scenario analyses pertaining to treatment efficacy ramp-up, maintenance, and rates of decline did not yield major differences in conclusions from the base case and can be found in Appendix Figures F1-F5 and Tables F3-F7.
-In general, because efficacy maintenance was tied to the use of post-
+Results from the scenario analyses pertaining to treatment efficacy ramp-up, maintenance, and rates of decline as well as reduced quality of life after morphometric fractures, did not yield major differences in conclusions from the base case and can be found in Appendix Figures F1-F5 and Tables F3-F10.
+In general, because efficacy maintenance was tied to the use of post-anabolic zoledronic acid, and because assumptions about zoledronic acid in both the baseline comparator arm and the anabolic arms were similar, changes in these parameters tended to impact all three arms similarly; thus, the small incremental QALY differences between anabolic drugs and zoledronic acid were relatively consistent with each scenario iteration.
+None of these scenarios produced a large enough QALY difference to lower the ICER below \$150,000 per QALY.